 Reflecting the work ongoing within the ICAO Global Air Navigation Plan, IATA is working to assist ICAO in developing the concepts, Standards and Recommended Practices, and Procedures for Air Navigation Services that are related to supporting the future data driven ATM concept.
-In doing so, ICAO is developing the Flight and Flow Information for a Collaborative Environment (FF-ICE), System Wide Information Management (SWIM), and the Trajectory-Based Operation, which will work to accommodate future demands on airspace and airport capacities.
+In particular IATA is active on these projects the Flight and Flow Information for a Collaborative Environment (FF-ICE), System Wide Information Management (SWIM), and the Trajectory-Based Operation, which will accommodate future demands on airspace and airport capacities.

 Single European Sky